CassieCamp/arete3/docs/sprints/session_insights_comprehensive_specification.md

-# Sprint 7 Technical Plan: Transcript-Based Session Insights
+# Session Insights Comprehensive Specification

 ## Overview

-This plan implements a lightweight MVP for transcript-based session insights that leverages existing AI analysis infrastructure while introducing new session-specific models and workflows.
-The feature provides coaches with AI-powered analysis of coaching session transcripts, generating ICF-aligned insights to support ongoing client development.
+This specification consolidates the session insights feature implementation, combining the comprehensive technical foundation from Sprint S7 with the unpaired client insights capabilities from Sprint S9.
+The feature provides coaches and clients with AI-powered analysis of coaching session transcripts, generating ICF-aligned insights to support ongoing development.

+The system supports both **paired insights** (linked to coaching relationships) and **unpaired insights** (standalone client insights that can be shared later), making the platform accessible to users at all stages of their coaching journey.

 ## Architecture Integration